Rachel McCarthy

-Rachel McCarthy (born 31 July 1984) is a British scientist, poet and broadcaster.
+Rachel McCarthy (born 31 July 1984) is a British scientist, poet, and broadcaster.

 Early life and education

-Dr. Rachel Elizabeth McCarthy was born in Preston, Lancashire.
-She was educated at St Mary's Catholic Primary School in Leyland, Leyland St Mary's Catholic High School and studied six A-levels at Runshaw College, Leyland.
+Rachel Elizabeth McCarthy was born in Preston, Lancashire.
+She was educated at St Mary's Catholic Primary School in Leyland, St Mary's Catholic High School in Leykand and studied six A-levels at Runshaw College, Leyland.
 She studied Natural Sciences at Durham University as a member of University College.
-She graduated in 2006 with double first class honours in Chemistry and Physics, later completing a doctorate in climatology.
+She graduated in 2006 with triple first class honours in Chemistry, Physics and maths later completing a doctorate in Climatology.

 Career

 In 2008, she joined the Met Office soon becoming a Senior Climate Scientist, specialising in Climate Impacts and Disaster Risk Reduction.
 In 2010, she was seconded to London to advise the UK Government Department of Energy and Climate Change on policy matters relating to weather and climate, including renewable energy provision.
-On her return to the Met Office she worked as Private Secretary to the Met Office Chief Scientist Prof. Dame Julia Slingo and became the first to hold the post of Expert Scientist in Communications..
+On her return to the Met Office she worked in the Executive as Private Secretary to the Met Office Chief Scientist Prof. Dame Julia Slingo..
+She is the fastest promoted scientist since the organisation's inception in 1854.
 She was contributor to and editor responsible for the Met office Hadley Centre's contributions to Sir John Houghton's 5th edition of Global Warming:the complete briefing.